Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

       **Establish a single place to store all your spreadsheet data** - changes, assumptions, documents and conversations - in the same environment where you carry out calculations, analyses and visualizations.
     files:
       - alt: >-
-          Financial Modeling Software - Never Lose Information in Financial Modeling
+          Financial Modeling Software - Financial Modeling Software - Organize Assumptions, Documents and Conversations In Cells in Visyond
         descr: >-
-          All conversations and supporting documentation can be stored directly in relevant cells so that you always know where the data comes from.
+          Visyond will document the model automatically as you and your collaborators work on it.
+You do not need to save support documents on different platforms or try to remember where something is or who provided certain assumptions.
         file: /img/2019-02 Comments in Cells.png
-        link: ''
-        title: NEVER LOSE IMPORTANT INFORMATION
-      - alt: >-
-          Financial Modeling Software - Attachments & Conversations in Financial Model
-        descr: >-
-          Have all assumptions and numbers in a single place without worrying about controlling versions or chasing pieces of information in long email threads.
-        file: /img/2019-02 Cases Panel and Dropdown.png
-        link: ''
-        title: STORE MULTIPLE ASSUMPTIONS SIMULTANEOUSLY
-      - alt: Financial Modeling Software - Control Financial Model Versions
-        descr: >-
-          You can always roll-back entire versions of the spreadsheet if required.
-        file: /img/2019-02 Versions Panel.png
-        link: ''
-        title: VERSIONS
+        title: Organize Assumptions, Documents and Conversations In Cells
     image: /img/2019-02 Comments in Cells.png
     infoVideo: >-
       /video/Organize Assumptions, Documents and Conversations In Cells -